Anthony Horowitz: Television

 Horowitz began writing for television in the 1980s, contributing to the children's anthology series Dramarama, and also writing five episodes of the third season for the popular fantasy series Robin of Sherwood.
 He also novelised three of Carpenter's episodes as a children's book under the title Robin of Sherwood: The Hooded Man (1986).

 In addition, he created Crossbow (1987), a half-hour action adventure series loosely based on William Tell.
 This era in Horowitz's career also saw the release of Adventurer (1987), a thriller about a convict stuck on a prisoner ship with his sworn enemy based on the Richard Carpenter series, and Starting Out (1990), a collection of screenplays by the author himself, published.

 His association with murder mysteries began with the adaptation of several Hercule Poirot stories for ITV's popular Agatha Christie's Poirot series during the 1990s.
 Often his work has a comic edge, such as with the comic murder anthology Murder Most Horrid (BBC Two, 1991) and the comedy-drama The Last Englishman (1995), starring Jim Broadbent.

 In 1991, The Diamond Brothers, a six-part television series written and directed by Horowitz himself, was broadcast on ITV.
 The series is based on the book South by South East, which Horowitz claimed he wrote after he had written the television series, effectively making South by South East a novelisation of the television series rather than the novel acting as the primary source of inspiration.
 Both McLinden and Dale reprised their respective film roles, which makes the television series act as a sequel to Just Ask for Diamond.

 From 1997, he wrote the majority of the episodes in the early series of Midsomer Murders.
 In 2001, he created a drama anthology series of his own for the BBC, Murder in Mind, an occasional series which deals with a different set of characters and a different murder every one-hour episode.

-He is also less-favourably known for the creation of two short-lived and sometimes derided science-fiction shows, Crime Traveller (1997) for BBC One and The Vanishing Man (pilot 1996, series 1998) for ITV.
+He also created two short-lived science-fiction shows, Crime Traveller (1997) for BBC One and The Vanishing Man (pilot 1996, series 1998) for ITV.
 While Crime Traveller received favourable viewing figures it was not renewed for a second season, which Horowitz accounts to temporary personnel transitioning within the BBC.

-In 2002, the detective series Foyle's War launched, set during the Second World War.
+In 2002, Horowitz created the series Foyle's War, a historically-themed detective series set during and after the Second World War.
+The series became the longest-running among Horowitz's television projects, with a total of 28 episodes broadcast over eight series between 2002 and 2015.

-He devised the 2009 ITV crime drama Collision and co-wrote the screenplay with Michael A. Walker.
+Horowitz devised the 2009 ITV crime drama Collision and co-wrote the screenplay with Michael A. Walker.

-Horowitz adapted his novel Magpie Murders into a television miniseries, aired on BritBox in the UK and on the PBS series Masterpiece Mystery! in the US.
+Horowitz adapted his novel Magpie Murders into a television miniseries, which aired on BritBox and later BBC One in the UK and on the PBS series Masterpiece Mystery! in the US.

+Filming commenced on the Canary Islands in the spring of 2024 on his television series Nine Bodies in a Mexican Morgue.